 With so much electricity jumping around, it may seem like the body is a really great power source.
 But could human beings really power the Matrix?
 Probably not.
 A human body can only generate between 10 and 100 millivolts [source: NanoMedicine].
 A cathode ray tube requires about 25,000 volts to create a picture on a TV [source: Physics Factbook].
 If the machines could gather millions of electric eels, on the other hand, they'd be well juiced up.
 A single eel can produce in the area of 600 volts [source: Physics Factbook].

-For more information on the human body's electrical system and related topics, including Panasonic's human-battery research, look over the links on the next page.
+For more information on the human body's electrical system and related topics, including Panasonic's human-battery research, look over the links below.